Stretching. Does it work – a critical review of evidence?

 A current paper in Foot and Ankle Orthopaedics

 Lead clinical author (Kaiser, 2019) published and looked at 57 patients who carried out home stretches versus stretches under physiotherapy guidance after experiencing pain for three or more months.
-The follow up period runs to 1 year as well as intervals of 3,6 months and 6 weeks.
+The follow-up period runs for 1 year as well as intervals of 3,6 months and 6 weeks.
 The overall conclusion was that home exercises were better and provided more sustainable improvement than relying on attending a clinical session.

 Effect on walking after treatment.
 Ioannis Agouris (2009) showed positive improvement in walking using a scientific method to analyse walking trends.

-When should we start exercise?
-There is no absolute here, but the earlier you start an exercise to stretch both the achilles tendon and fascial band the better.
+When should we start exercising?
+There is no absolute here, but the earlier you start an exercise to stretch both the Achilles tendon and fascial band the better.
 The main exercises are described next.